nacefguessaymi/mscbio2025/lecture-01/README.md

 Windows can still have access to my packages if they use WSL.
 ### Setting Up the Environment
 The instructors for this class have graciously provided an `environments.yml` to resolve our dependencies.
-Using `curl` the vile can be downloaded.
+Using `curl` the file can be downloaded.
 ```bash
 curl https://mscbio2025-2025.github.io/files/environment.yml -o ./environment.yml
 ```